Kiko Aquino Dee: Opposition to historical distortion

 Aquino Dee has spoken against attempts to distorting Philippine history, particularly regarding the Marcos dictatorship.
 He has encouraged younger Filipinos to combat disinformation by verifying facts and upholding democratic values.

 Views on contemporary politics

-Aquino Dee has maintained that the Aquino family should remain neutral in political conflicts.
+Aquino Dee has maintained that the Aquino family, a prominent political family, should remain neutral in political conflicts.
 In 2024, he stated that the family legacy should not be involved in the Duterte-Marcos political rivalry.